semluc/Rnotes/_docs/CFA.md

     ## srmr_bentler      0.05      excellent

 ## Easy table of model fits
 With this meval.table function you can easily create model fit tables.
-As input define two vectors, one with models (fitted lavaan objects) and one with n
+As input define two vectors, one with models (fitted lavaan objects) and one with names.
+Specify scaled = T or F. By default regular fits are put out.

 ``` r
 # easy table of model fits